 Though the Oregon Battle of the Books administrative chair explains that the competition doesn’t force students to read George, the school districts felt issues surrounding confused sexuality would be better addressed by parents.

-A petition by the Oregon Association of School Libraries on Change.org agrees with the school districts by saying, “This book contains content that is inappropriate for young children.
+A petition on Change.org agrees with the school districts by saying, “This book contains content that is inappropriate for young children.
 It exposes children to the idea that pornography is pervasive and normal.
 It discusses male genitalia, sex change operations, and how to hide web-browsing history from parents.”